jrasm91/blog.jrasm.com/content/posts/my-tiny-projects.md

 ---
-title: My Tiny Projects 🚀
+title: 🚀 My Tiny Projects
 date: 2021-03-13
 publishdate: 2021-03-13
 tags: [Angular, Hugo]
 ---

-## Tiny Projects
+## Inspiration

 The other day I was reading [Hacker News][4] and was inspired by an article written by [Ben Stokes][5], the creator of [tinyprojects.dev][1].